swaptacular/swpt_accounts/protocol.rst

 client's side.
 Also, this serves the purpose of a "heartbeat", allowing clients to detect "dead" account records in their databases.

-.. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountUpdate`_ messages (except for the ``ts`` field) should be considered meaningful, and therefore an `AccountUpdate`_ message MUST *eventually* be emitted to inform about it.
+.. [#meaningful-change] Every change in the value of one of the fields included in `AccountUpdate`_ messages (except for ``ts`` and ``ttl`` fields) should be considered meaningful, and therefore an `AccountUpdate`_ message MUST *eventually* be emitted to inform about the change.
 There is no requirement, though, `AccountUpdate`_ messages to be emitted instantly, following each individual change.
 For example, if a series of transactions are committed on an account in a short period of time, the server SHOULD emit only one `AccountUpdate`_ message, announcing only the final state of the account.
-As a guideline, on average, `AccountUpdate`_ messages for one account SHOULD NOT be sent more often than once per hour.
+As a rough guideline, on average, `AccountUpdate`_ messages for one account should not be sent more often than once per hour.

 .. [#compare-change] ``creation_date``, ``last_change_ts``, and
   ``last_change_seqnum`` can be used to reliably determine the correct